Ever wondered how to make bao buns pork? Wonder no more but find the answer in this recipe!

 - salt to taste

-Add sugar and ½ water and stir to combine
+- Add sugar and ½ cup water and stir to combine

-Now add soy, hoisin, sriracha, honey and apple cider vinegar.
-Combine until resolved
+- Now add soy, hoisin, sriracha, honey, and apple cider vinegar.
+Combine until dissolved

-When soften add the Ficandeau pork.
+- When softened add the Ficandeau pork or pork belly.
 Stir to coat the meat